gc893/link-tracker/readme.md

 ## Stretch Goals

 - Improve search page
-- Add navigation on the calendar to see other months
+- Add a calendar view to track when each link is planned to be reviewed
 - add pagination on the dashboard